Spring is in Bloom at the Japanese Tea Garden

 The Japanese Tea Garden is located at (appropriately) 75 Hagiwara Tea Garden Drive, next to the de Young Museum and across from the California Academy of Sciences.
 It's open every day from 9 am to 6 pm (March through October) and 9 am to 4:45 pm (November through February).

-Admission to the Tea Garden is $7 for adults ($5 for San Francisco residents), $5 for your 12–17 and seniors 65+ ($3 residents), and $2 for children 5–11 ($1.50 residents).
+Admission to the Tea Garden is $8 for adults ($6 for San Francisco residents), $6 for youth 12–17 and seniors 65+ ($3 residents), and $2 for children 5–11.
 Children 4 and under are free.
 The Japanese Tea Garden also offers free admission if you enter on Monday, Wednesday, or Friday by 10 am.
-Tours of the Garden are offered on Monday and Friday at 9:30 am and Wednesday at 1 pm.

 Convenient parking is available at the Music Concourse Garage, which has entrances from the north at 10th Avenue and Fulton Street and from the south at Martin Luther King, Jr. and Music Concourse Drives.
 Parking is also available on the street throughout Golden Gate Park on John F. Kennedy and Martin Luther King, Jr. Drives (most spots are 3- or 4-hour zones).